burcukolcak/burcukolcak.github.io/_pages/research.md

 <i> Subnational Politics and Policy in Democracies. </i> In my published work and working papers with co-authors, I also study the subnational dynamics of politics in democracies.
 In particular, this line of my research aims to explore how local context shapes the functioning of democracy, democratic representation, and public opinion in democracies – both in the United States and comparatively.

-<i> Quantitative and Computational Methods. </i>  In addition to my substantive areas, I am interested in the application of experimental methods, text-as-data, spatial analysis, and machine learning in political science, and social science more broadly.
+<i> Quantitative and Computational Methods. </i>  In addition to my substantive areas, I am interested in quantitative and computational methods, which both influences and is influenced by my other lines of research.
+I am specifically interested in the application of experimental methods, text-as-data, spatial analysis, and machine learning in political science, and social science more broadly.
 In a series of solo and co-authored papers, I seek to demonstrate the role of elite discourse in shaping political behavior, and the use of social media by marginalized groups and its effect on the power struggles between dominant and marginalized groups.

 ### Publications